Background image

 Then in India two months later Blake, known for his excellent goal-to-game ratio, scored in four of the six World League final games as Australia went on to win the gold medal.

-At Tokyo 2020 Blake was part of the silver medal-winning Kookaburras, who fought valiantly in the final and only just missed out on a gold medal in a heart-breaking penalty shootout against Belgium.
+At Tokyo 2020 Blake was part of the Olympic silver medal-winning Kookaburras, who fought valiantly in the final and only just missed out on a gold medal in a heart-breaking penalty shootout against Belgium.
+Blake was the highest goal scorer for the Kookaburras at Tokyo 2020 with a total of seven goals.

-Off the field as Blake loves Holden classic cars and says he’d be a V8 Supercar driver if he didn't choose to play hockey.
+Away from the field, Blake is a real estate agent who loves classic cars and says he’d be a V8 supercar driver if he hadn’t chosen to play hockey.

 Read More